 Make sure to also highlight your accomplishments and achievements that demonstrate your capabilities and showcase your value as a potential candidate.
 Focus on quantifiable results whenever possible, using metrics, percentages, or specific examples to add credibility to your resume.

-I always encourage my clients to include a work history on their resume.
+I always encourage my clients to include a work history when creating a functional resume.
 While a functional resume allows you to minimize your work experience, at a minimum I suggest listing your previous job titles, company names, and employment dates.
 This section can go underneath the relevant skills section.
 You can also include a brief description (one or two bullets) of your responsibilities and accomplishments that directly relate to the skills required for your targeted position.

 Another step in learning how to write a functional resume is thinking about your schooling.
 It is very important to highlight your educational background and relevant certifications.
 You can also include any specific coursework or training that enhances your qualifications for your desired role.
 If you have limited work experience, placing this section near the top of your resume can help strengthen your candidacy.

-Additional sections in the functional resume can include relevant projects, professional affiliations, language proficiency, or volunteer work.
+Additional sections to include when creating a functional resume are: relevant projects, professional affiliations, language proficiency, or volunteer work.
 To keep your resume short and concise, I suggest only including sections that are directly relevant to the position and that add value to your application.

 The content of your resume is important, but if the layout looks like crap, you will not make a great first impression!